textlint-rule/textlint-rule-no-dead-link-fork/ReadMe.md

 [![devDependency Status](https://david-dm.org/nodaguti/textlint-rule-no-dead-link/dev-status.svg)](https://david-dm.org/nodaguti/textlint-rule-no-dead-link#info=devDependencies)

 [textlint](https://github.com/textlint/textlint) rule
-to check if all links are alive.
+to make sure every links is available.

-This rule is mainly for Markdown documents, but it may also work for plain texts.
+The primary target of this rule is Markdown documents, while it may also work for plain text documents (See tests).

 ## Installation
 ```